 - Maximum amount: The difference between your total cost of attendance and the amount of other financial assistance you receive each year

 - You must enroll on at least a half-time basis to receive a PLUS Loan for each term of the loan.
-Half-time for an undergraduate student is 6 credit hours per semester.
+Half-time for an undergraduate student is six credit hours per semester.

 - Interest rate: Varies annually, with a maximum of 9 percent.
 Interest begins accruing once funds are disbursed

 - Repayment: Several plans are available, but repayment begins when funds are distributed to your student’s school account unless you contact your federal loan servicer to request a deferment while your child is in school.
-You may obtain information about your federal loan servicer by logging into the National Student Loan Data System.
+You may obtain information about your federal loan servicer under the loan management section of studentaid.gov.

-To apply for a Direct PLUS loan, the borrower must log into studentloans.gov with his/her Federal PIN.
-For a Direct Parent PLUS loan, the parent borrower must log in with his/her FSA User ID and Password.
-Parent borrowers click on the “parent borrowers” tab and then “Apply for a PLUS loan.”
-Once logged in, you will choose the option “Request a Direct PLUS Loan,” and then your loan type (“Parent PLUS” if you are the parent of a dependent undergraduate student or “Graduate PLUS” if you are a Graduate/Professional student).
+To apply for a Direct PLUS Loan, the borrower must log into studentaid.gov with his or her Federal PIN.
+For a Direct Parent PLUS Loan, the parent borrower must log in with his or her FSA User ID and password.
+Parent borrowers click on the Parent Borrowers tab and then “Apply for a PLUS Loan.”
+Once logged in, you will choose the option “Request a Direct PLUS Loan,” and then your loan type (“Parent PLUS” if you are the parent of a dependent undergraduate student or “Graduate PLUS” if you are a graduate/professional student).

 You can choose a specific loan amount or request the “maximum amount allowed.”
 If the student plans to attend both fall and spring semesters, it is recommended that you request one loan to cover the entire academic year.
-Doing so avoids the need for reapplication.
+Doing so avoids the need to submit a new application.

-- Appeal the decision through the application process at studentloans.gov.
+- Appeal the decision through the application process at studentaid.gov.

-- Have a credit-worthy endorser apply through studentloans.gov.
-An endorser is someone who agrees to repay the PLUS loan if you do not repay it.
+- Have a credit-worthy endorser apply through studentaid.gov.
+An endorser is someone who agrees to repay the PLUS Loan if you do not repay it.